jpdery/moobile-core-doc/Source/Entity/Entity.md

 -----

-### removeAllChildren()
+### removeChildren() {#removeChildren}

-Removes all children.The removed entities will not be destroyed  since it could be added to another entity.
+Removes  children.The removed entities will not be destroyed  since it could be added to another entity.
 If you wish to destroy the given entity, you must do it manually by calling the `destroy` method.

 #### Returns: